jerrylance/python-question-solution/README.md

 # python-question-solution
-I wirte code for some python question
+I wirte code for some interesting python question